Henry Chen, JD, Managing Partner, Delos Capital

 Dr. Yuichi Iwaki is a founder, president and CEO of Medicinova, Inc, a biopharmaceutical company which is public both in the JASDAQ (code 4875) and NASDAQ (code MNOV) market.
 Dr. Iwaki also holds three professorships at the University of Southern California, Keck School of Medicine in the Departments of Urology, Surgery and Pathology and has been Director of the Transplantation Immunology and Immunogenetic Laboratory since 1992.
 He is also a visiting professor at the Toho University School of Medicine, St. Mary University and Kyushu University in Japan.
 Prior to joining the faculty at the University of Southern California, Keck School of Medicine, Dr. Iwaki held professorships at the University of Pittsburgh, School of Medicine in the Departments of Surgery and Pathology from 1989 through 1992.
 He received both his M.D. and Ph.D. degrees from Sapporo Medical School Japan.
 Dr. Iwaki is the author of more than 230 peer-reviewed publications and more than 40 books or book chapters.
 He has been advising pharmaceutical companies and venture capital funds regarding research and investment strategies for over 30 years and is a board member of several biotechnology companies.

-Ryo Kubota, MD, PhD, Chairman, President, and Chief Executive Officer, Acucela
+Ryo Kubota, MD, PhD, Representative Executive Officer, Chairman, President and Chief Executive Officer, Kubota Pharmaceutical Holdings Co., Ltd.

 Bo Liu, PhD, Principal, Venture Investments, Johnson & Johnson Development Corporation – JJDC, Inc. (JJDC)